Becoming an Education and Outreach Volunteer

 Volunteering with Education and Outreach requires a commitment of 5 shifts per month, each shift approximately 4 hours long.

-- Educational raptor care shifts run 8am to noon (9am to noon in winter) every day of the week.
+- Educational raptor care shifts run 8:30am to 12:30 every day of the week.
 Volunteers will be expected to commit to a consistent day each week

 - At least one extra shift at an educational or outreach event required monthly.
 Times variable.